Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Independent infinite particle processes

 Here $D([0,\infty),\Theta)$ denotes the set of all \textit{cadlag\/} paths from $[0,\infty)$ to $\Theta$, the process $\mathbf{X}_t: D([0,\infty),\Theta) \rightarrow \Theta$ is the canonical one, i.e., $\mathbf{X}_t(\omega):=\omega(t)$, $\omega\in D([0,\infty),\Theta)$, and each $\mathbf{P}_\gamma$ is the path-space measure of the process starting at a $\gamma \in \Theta$.
 By $\mathbf{E}_\gamma$ we denote the expectation w.r.t.~$\mathbf{P}_\gamma$.

-Note that the process cannot start at any arbitrary initial configuration $\gamma \in \Gamma$, as follows implicitly from the discussion before Theorem~2.2 in \cite{KLR05}.
-One is obliged to restrict the set of possible initial configurations e.g.~to $\Theta$.
-However, by \cite{KoKuKva}, \cite{K00}, one has $\mu(\Theta)=1$ for every probability measure $\mu$ on $\Gamma$ whose correlation functions $k_\mu^{(n)}$, $n\in\mathbb{N}$, fulfill the so-called Ruelle bound, i.e., there is a $C>0$ such that $k_\mu^{(n)}\leq C^n$ for every $n\in\mathbb{N}$.
+Note, that it is impossible to let the process start from an arbitrary initial configuration $\gamma \in \Gamma$, as follows implicitly from the discussion before Theorem~2.2 in \cite{KLR05}.
+One is obliged to restrict the set of possible initial configurations, in our case to $\Theta$.
+Hence we can start the process from configurations in $\Theta$ and initial distributions $\mu$ supported on $\Theta$.
+The restriction that $\mu(\Theta)=1$ is not very severe.
+For example it is sufficient that for all $n$ the random variable $\vert\gamma_{B(n)}\vert$ has all exponential moments finite with respect to $\mu$ and $\vert\gamma_{B(n)}\vert/\hbox{vol}(B(n))$ has a $\mu$ integral uniformly bounded in $n$.
+In particular, for any probability measure $\mu$ on $\Gamma$ whose correlation functions $k_\mu^{(n)}$, $n\in\bbbn$, fulfill the so-called Ruelle bound, i.e., there is a $C>0$ such that $k_\mu^{(n)}\leq C^n$ for every $n\in\bbbn$.
 This holds, for instance, for Gibbs measures w.r.t.~superstable, lower and upper regular potentials, cf.~\cite{Ru70}.
-In particular, it holds for Poisson measures with intensity being any non-negative bounded measurable function.
+Trivially, it holds for Poisson measures which have as intensity a non-negative bounded measurable function.
 For a constant intensity this result was shown using ergodicity in \cite{NZ77}.
+However, finiteness of exponential moments or even finiteness of all moments are not necessary, one may assume instead decay of correlation type properties.